-Book production in Rome
+The History of Book Printing in Rome

-Production of books developed in Rome around the 1st century BC with Latin literature.
+Printing of books developed in Rome around the 1st century BC with Latin literature.
 It was thought that the number of potential readers in Imperial Rome was roughly around 100,000.
 The book business extended itself through the Roman Empire thanks to the extension of the Empire.

 Cai Lun in AD 105 created a sheet of paper using mulberry and other bast fibres along with fishnets, old rags, and hemp waste.
 Paper used as a writing medium only became widespread by the 3rd century.

 The codex replaced the scroll sometime between the 2nd and 4th centuries.
 Books were now a collection of sheets attached at the back instead of a continuous roll.
 It was now possible to access any point within the text accurately and quickly with thanks to a table of contents and indices.
 It was also easy to rest on a table which allows the reader to take notes while they are reading.
 With the codex came improved form with the separation of words, capital letters and punctuation.
 1500 years after its appearance and it is still the standard form of books today.

 Production of the book came into the industrial age in 1440 with the invention of the movable type printing press by Johan Fust, Peter Schoffer and Johannes Gutenberg.
 Books were no longer a single object reproduced or written by request but were now a publication enterprise.
 The cost of producing books was lowered significantly, this, in turn, increased the distribution of books.